NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 <p align="center">
   <img src="ExampleImages/LinesToChange.png" />
+  Lines in GoogleSpeech2TextPipeline.m to change for your installation.
 </p>

 Once all of that is complete, you should be ready to fire up MATLAB and run GoogleSpeech2TextPipeline.m.
 If you've set up everything correctly, it should work!